JuliaLinke/Neural.Efficiency.2025/README.md

 #### a08.NeuralEfficiency
 This MATLAB script estimates neural efficiency by computing the correlation between functional connectivity matrices derived from resting-state and task-based fMRI (dot-probe task).
 It also computes contribution scores for each connection.

+### Analysis
 #### b01.PrepMotion
 This R script extracts and summarizes motion-related parameters (e.g., framewise displacement, DVARS, translation and rotation along X/Y/Z axes) from [fMRIPrep](https://fmriprep.org/en/stable/) confounds files across different task conditions (resting-state, dot-probe task runs 1 and 2).

+#### b02.AnalyseMotion
+This R script investigates the relationship between head motion during fMRI and parent-reported anxiety symptoms in youth.